This healthy Vegan Cauliflower Pizza Crust is crispy and flavorful. It is super easy to make and is a great way to sneak in some veggies!

 - Bake the crust before adding the toppings.
 That way it will crisp up.
 After you've baked it until it has started to brown, add your desired toppings and bake until the toppings are heated through.

 Looking for new flavors to try on a pizza?
 Try a Chipotle Pizza.

 I originally posted this recipe on March 4, 2017.
 I added new photos, text, and a video when I republished it.

 If you tried this Vegan Cauliflower Pizza Crust Recipe or any other recipe on my website, please leave a ⭐️ star rating and let me know how you like it in the 💬 comments below.
 I love hearing from you!

 - Steam cauliflower 10-15 minutes until tender.
 Let cool.

-- In a cheesecloth or towel, squeeze out as much water as you can*.
-This will shrink the amount of cauliflower to about 3 cups.
+- In a cheesecloth or kitchen towel, squeeze out as much water as you can.
+This will shrink the amount of cauliflower to about 1 cup.

-- Put cauliflower and the rest of ingredients into a food processor and mix thoroughly.
+- Put cauliflower and the rest of ingredients in a food processor and mix thoroughly.

-- Spread 1/4 of ingredients (depending upon the size of your pizza) onto an oiled baking sheet or parchment paper.
-With slightly wet hands (dough is sticky), spread out the dough to about 1/4″ thick, pressing the cauliflower in firmly.
+- Spread ingredients onto an oiled parchment paper lined baking dish or sheet pan.
+With slightly wet hands (dough is sticky), spread out the dough to about ¼" thick, pressing the dough in firmly.

-- Add your toppings and cook for a few minutes, or store in the fridge and use within a few days!
+- Add your toppings and cook for about 5 minutes, or store in the fridge and use within a few days.